Wednesday 29th September 2021

-With two hugely successful events in the bag, and a forced break due to the coronavirus pandemic, the conference returns for a fourth year in Autumn 2021.
+With three hugely successful events in the bag, and a forced break due to the coronavirus pandemic, the conference returns for a fourth year in Autumn 2021.
 Here are three reasons you can’t afford to miss it:

 - A great programme of training to help you in your role

 - Opportunity to meet and network with fellow clerks

 - Chance to meet exhibitors providing services to the sector